Road construction is starting up all across the state of North Dakota. Prepare yourself for some serious frustration.

-There was a time last summer where I could hardly find a way to get to my house; every street seemed to have road closed signs up.
-I did what most people would do after driving all over trying to find an open road and just went for it.
+There was a time a couple of summers ago when I could hardly find a way to get to my house; every street seemed to have road closed signs up.
+I did what most people would do after driving all over trying to find an open road, and just went for it.

 I drove around one of the signs and thought to myself "This has to be illegal," but I really wasn't sure.